omahs/jelly-verse-contracts/audit/report.md

 # [L-06] Redirecting unstake Withdrawals to Predefined Beneficiary

 The `unstake` function currently allows an approved account to withdraw funds to their own address.
 A design reconsideration could involve sending these funds directly to the originally specified beneficiary, enhancing predictability and security in fund management, especially in scenarios where account permissions are delegated.

+# [L-07] Removal of Redundant Functions

+The functions `castVote`, `castVoteBySig`, `castVoteWithReason` and `getVotes` are not usable in their current form as they do not provide an array of `Chest IDs`, which is necessary for calculating the voting power of a user.
+These functions should be removed to avoid confusion and potential misuse.

 # [I-01] Suboptimal Storage Layout